amitlan/website/_posts/2021-04-15-pg14-update-perf.md

-rows to be updated and another node on top that invokes the target table's access method routine to perform the actual update and peforms other auxiliary actions like updating the indexes, fire triggers, etc.  While the latter (the top-level node) works mostly the same in v14, there's a new task for it now due to some changes made to the output format of the former (the node producing the rows to be updated).
-Previously, that node produced the whole *new* row that the top-level node could pass as-is to the table access method, which in turn would use it replace the old version.
-This is how it would look:
+rows to be updated and another node on top that invokes the target table's access method routine to perform the actual update and peforms other auxiliary actions like updating the indexes, fire triggers, etc.  While the latter (the top-level node) mostly works the same in v14, there's a new task for it now due to some changes made to the output format of the former (the node producing the rows to be updated).
+Previously, that node produced the whole *new* row that the top-level node could pass as-is to the table access method, which in turn would replace the old version with the new one.
+This is how it would look as a plan:

 ```